ansys/pyaedt/doc/source/Resources/Contributing.rst

 Building the Documentation Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can build and verify the HTML documentation locally by installing
-Sphinx and the other documentation build dependencies by running the
+Sphinx and the other documentation build dependencies.
-following from the PyAEDT source directory.

 First, optionally install PyAEDT in development mode with: